Documentation Needed to Conclude Divorce in Missouri, Illinois, Kansas, Oklahoma, and Nebraska

 For example, as it relates to marital property and debt, being less than clear about who is getting specific marital property and debt is often not enough to satisfy a judge.
-In other words, with real property, the legal description to that real estate must be in the marital settlement and separation agreement.
+In other words, with real property, the legal description of that real estate must be in the marital settlement and separation agreement.
 Without it, most judges will not sign the divorce decree.

-Additionally, with bank accounts, investment accounts, 401s, IRAs and other important assets, account numbers must be contained in the settlement documents.
+Additionally, with bank accounts, investment accounts, 401s, IRAs, and other important assets, account numbers must be contained in the settlement documents.
 Or, in some jurisdictions, the last several digits of the account number, and the name of the institution where the account, is located minimally may be needed to satisfy a judge.
 In most instances, leaving that information out will result in many judges refusing to approve the settlement.

 The same applies to marital debt.
 Only listing “Visa” or “MasterCard” is almost always problematic in settlement paperwork.
-Instead, most parties want to at least include the last four digits of the account number, the precise type of Visa or MasterCard and the balance owed.
+Instead, most parties want to at least include the last four digits of the account number, the precise type of Visa or MasterCard, and the balance owed.

 What if the Judge Signs the Documents Without Verifying Information?

-Should family court judge sign and approve settlement documents without information like this, future litigation could often result.
+Should the family court judges sign and approve settlement documents without information like this, future litigation could often result.
 In other words, it could cause parties to disagree about what was agreed upon.
 It might result in third parties (like banks, lending institutions, licensing bureaus, investment companies, retirement account companies, etc.) not enforcing the terms of the settlement.